top of page

 spiritual leaders from Indian nations throughout North America.
 Structured in

-on perpetuating traditional cultural and spiritual values.
+traditional cultural and spiritual values.

-solutions.
-In all cases, the Institute seeks to provide financial and administrative support whenever requested by the Circle.
+solutions for circle problems.
+In all cases, the Institute seeks to provide

 Accomplishments of the Two Circles Working Together